 Latest DBSP News:

-The Adopted Annual Fiscal Plan for Fiscal Year 2021 and the Adopted Capital Improvement Plan for Fiscal Years 2021 - 2025 were introduced on July 1, 2020.
-Both can be found in the "Documents" section of our webpage, under "Fiscal Year 2021".
+The Mayor's Adopted Annual Fiscal Plan for Fiscal Year 2022 and the Adopted Capital Improvement Plan for Fiscal Years 2022 - 2026 have been introduced.
+These documents can be found both below, and on the "Documents" page, under the "Fiscal Year 2022" tab.

 The Department of Budget and Strategic Planning is expanding its "Performance-Based Budgeting" initiative in Fiscal Year 2021.
 The goal of Performance-Based Budgeting is to improve budget decision-making by focusing funding choices on program results.
 For further details, as well as a complete overview of the initiative, please see Section 5 of the Adopted Annual Fiscal Plan for Fiscal Year 2021.